taisei-project/taisei/doc/BASISU.rst

 Intro
 -----

-Basis Universal is a GPU texture compression system with ability to transcode images into a wide variety of formats at runtime from a single source.
-You can read more about it `here <https://github.com/taisei-project/basis_universal>`__.
+`Basis Universal <https://github.com/taisei-project/basis_universal>`__ is a GPU texture compression system with ability to transcode images into a wide variety of formats at runtime from a single source.
 This document explains how to author Basis Universal (``.basis``) textures for Taisei, and highlights limitations and caveats of our Basis support.

 First-time setup
 ----------------